AdobeXD/plugin-samples/tutorials/how-to-create-paths/index.md

 };
 ```

-The remaining steps in this guide describe additional edits to the `main.js` file.
+The remaining steps in this tutorial describe additional edits to the `main.js` file.

 ### 2. Require in XD API dependencies